Nevenall/Shift-X/src/System/00 Quickstart.md

 #### Defense

 Defense powers are very common.
 They provide a hero the ability to resist even fatal consequences.
-When you take a resist power, pick an attribute and a common type of damage or consequence you can resist.
+When you take a defense power, pick an attribute and a common type of damage or consequence you can resist.
 When you resist a consequence without a power you normally reduce it's severity by 1, but when you use a power to resist a consequence you can reduce it by 1+(threat of your defense power). this makes it more common for you to entirely avoid consequences.

-Also, when you use a defense power you might avoid the consequence entirely but trade it in for a sutably reduced consequence of a very different type based upon the limits of your powerset.
+Also, when you use a defense power you might avoid the consequence entirely but trade it in for a suitably reduced consequence of a very different type based upon the limits of your powerset.

 Some resist powers grant you the ability to resist consequences with a different attribute.

 Some common examples:
-> Body Armor - resists phsyical attacks with Prowess. notibly small arms, punches, and perhaps lasers.
-Doesn't usually work as well more elemental attacks like fire, lightning, posion and such.
+> Body Armor - resists physical attacks with Prowess. notably small arms, punches, and perhaps lasers.
+Doesn't usually work as well more elemental attacks like fire, lightning, poison and such.
 > Toughness - Like armor but your body is especially resilient.
 Resist physical consequences with Prowess.
 Also not generally as good against elemental harm.
 > Force Field - You can create force fields from your will.
 Resist physical consequences with Resolve.
 You have to be aware of the harm to use this power.
 > Resist Fire - You can resist harm from fire and heat with Prowess.
 So, for more limited powers like this, do you get increased effect.
 You can